RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 In practice... it is a pile of garbage.

 Not only is it difficult to get working _even if_ you have a device with official mappings, but it's prone to corruption, won't control VST3 plugins and undoing mappings requires use of a [third party program](http://forum.cakewalk.com/How-to-make-ACT-Learn-button-work-in-any-Sonar-version-m3419474.aspx) that is equally poorly designed and cumbersome to use.
+(Kudos to the author for doing this though.
+It's an admirable effort to fix something that shouldn't need fixing.)

-I found at least 4 third-party programs that attempt to fix the issues with ACT, yet the authors don't seem to admit that there's issues with the design or function.
+I found at least 4 third-party programs that attempt to fix the issues with, or amend the capability of, ACT, yet the authors don't seem to admit that there's issues with the design or function.

 Guys, if you have to write software to fix someone else's software... that 'someone else's software' **IS RUBBISH**.
 You can spin it however you want, but ACT is fundamentally flawed and functionally broken.